tfitzpatrick0/GainsTracker/README.md

 # GainsTracker

 React Native app for fitness and tracking gym progress.
-You can create and customize workout routines with a long list of potential exercises and log your results to see your performance.
+You can create and customize workout routines with a long list of exercises and log results to see your performance.

 <p float="left">
   <img src="./screenshots/homeScreen.png" width="200" />